-We first verified that the continuously-relaxed loss function given in section 3 provides a good approximation to the actual rate-distortion values obtained with quantization (figure 4).
+We first verified that the continuously-relaxed loss function given in section 2 provides a good approximation to the actual rate-distortion values obtained with quantization (figure 4).
 The relaxed distortion term appears to be mostly unbiased, and exhibits a relatively small variance.
 The relaxed (differential) entropy provides a somewhat positively biased estimate of the discrete entropy for the coarser quantization regime, but the bias disappears for finer quantization, as expected.
-Note that since the values of λ do not have any intrinsic meaning, but serve only to map out the convex hull of optimal points in the rate-distortion plane (figure 2, left panel), a constant bias in either of the terms would simply alter the effective value of λ , with no effect on the compression performance.
+Note that since the values of $\lambda$ do not have any intrinsic meaning, but serve only to map out the convex hull of optimal points in the rate-distortion plane (figure 2, left panel), a constant bias in either of the terms would simply alter the effective value of $\lambda$ , with no effect on the compression performance.

-We compare the rate-distortion performance of our method to two standard methods: JPEG and JPEG 2000.
-For our method, all images were compressed using uniform quantization (the continuous relaxation using additive noise was used only for training purposes).
+We compare the rate-distortion performance of our system to two standard coders: JPEG and JPEG 2000.
+For our system, all images were compressed using uniform quantization (the continuous relaxation using additive noise was used only for training purposes).
 To make the comparisons more fair, we implemented a simple entropy code based on the context-based adaptive binary arithmetic coding framework (CABAC; Marpe, Schwarz, and Wiegand, 2003).
-All sideband information needed by the decoder (size of images, value of λ , etc.) was included in the bit stream (see appendix).
-Note that although the computational costs for training our models are quite high, encoding or decoding an image with the trained models is efficient, requiring only execution of the optimized analysis transformation and quantizer, or the synthesis transformation, respectively.
-Evaluations were performed on the Kodak image dataset1, an uncompressed set of images commonly used to evaluate image compression methods.
-We also examined a set of relatively standard (if outdated) images used by the compression community (known by the names "Lena", "Barbara", "Peppers", and "Mandrill") as well as a set of our own digital photographs.
-None of these test images was included in the training set.
-All test images, compressed at a variety of bit rates using all three methods, along with their associated rate-distortion curves, are available online at http://www.cns.nyu.edu/~lcv/iclr2017.
+All sideband information needed by the decoder (size of images, value of $\lambda$ , etc.) was included in the bit stream (see ap-